-In Victoria, home education is a recognised alternative to attending school.
-It means that a parent or both parents assume the overall responsibility for their child’s educational program.
+In Victoria, home education or home schooling means that a parent or both parents assume the overall responsibility for their child’s educational program.

 You can register your child for home education if: